-Changing In this section we investigate the extent to which changes to the SPE charge templates impact quantities such as the trigger fraction above our discriminator threshold or the measured charge over threshold, since these quantities are used in the analysis of IceCube physics events.
+In this section we investigate the extent to which changes to the SPE charge templates impact quantities such as the trigger fraction above our discriminator threshold or the measured charge over threshold, since these quantities are used in the analysis of IceCube physics events.
 If the choice of template has a significant impact on high-level physics results reported by IceCube, it would be a serious concern.
 Thus we explore the effect of changing the assumed gain response in simulation.
-The change has different implications depending on the typical illumination level present in different analyses.
-These differences are outlined in the following discussion physics analyses.
+The change has different implications depending on the typical illumination level present in different physics analyses.
 Therefore we explore the effect of the templates in three illumination regimes: dim, semi-bright, and bright illumination.